EE Mobile Network Review

 If you’re looking for an alternative that’s almost as packed full of perks and extras, then consider Vodafone.
 This is another major network, and many of its plans come with entertainment subscriptions, making them closer to EE’s plans than what other networks offer.

-If speed and coverage are your priority then consider Three – despite being a major network this is light on extras, but its 5G speeds impress in tests.
+If speed and coverage are your priority then consider Three – despite being a major network this is a little light on extras, but its 5G speeds impress in tests.

-Or if you want EE’s coverage without EE’s prices then take a look at BT Mobile, which has the same coverage (and parent company) but typically offers more affordable plans – without most of EE’s extras of course.
+Or if you want EE’s coverage without EE’s prices then take a look at Lyca Mobile, which has the same coverage but typically offers more affordable plans – without most of EE’s extras of course.

 Ofcom’s next 5G spectrum auction could finally deliver on 5G’s full potential